Carbonateb/palewind/README.md

 In addition to most of the reasons why palettte.app exists, Palewind brings the following advantages:

 - Works directly with your tailwind config
+- A robust color generator for a solid starting point
 - More efficient use of space
   - Can comfortably display an 11-shade (50-950) color using half a 1080p monitor
   - Gives you more room for other windows